PEP 803 – Stable ABI for Free-Threaded Builds

 Implementing this PEP will make it possible to build extensions that can be successfully loaded on free-threaded Python, but not necessarily ones that are thread-safe without a GIL.

-Limited API to allow thread-safety without a GIL – presumably PyMutex
+Limited API to allow thread-safety without a GIL – presumably PyMutex, PyCriticalSection, and

 similar – will be added via the C API working group, or in a follow-up PEP.